-For our discussion related to the results of operations and liquidity and capital resources for the year ended December 31, 2020 compared to the year ended December 31, 2019 please refer to Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations in our fiscal 2020 Form 10-K, filed with the Securities and Exchange Commission on February 16, 2021.
+For our discussion related to the results of operations and liquidity and capital resources for the year ended December 31, 2021 compared to the year ended December 31, 2020 please refer to Part II, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in our fiscal 2021 Form 10-K, filed with the Securities and Exchange Commission on February 11, 2022.

-Comparison of the Year Ended December 31, 2021 to the Year Ended December 31, 2020
+Comparison of the Year Ended December 31, 2022 to the Year Ended December 31, 2021

-The following summarizes our consolidated results of operations for the year ended December 31, 2021 compared to our consolidated results of operations for the year ended December 31, 2020.
-As of December 31, 2021, our operating portfolio was comprised of 30 office, retail, multifamily and mixed-use properties with an aggregate of approximately 7.1 million rentable square feet of office and retail space (including mixed-use retail space), 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of December 31, 2021, we owned land at three of our properties that we classified as held for development and construction in progress.
-As of December 31, 2020, our operating portfolio was comprised of 28 office, retail, multifamily and mixed-use properties with an aggregate of approximately 6.6 million rentable square feet of office and retail space (including mixed-use retail space), 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of comprised of 28 office, retail, multifamily and mixed-use properties with an aggregate of approximately 6.6 million rentable square feet of office and retail space (including mixed-use retail space), 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of December 31, 2020, we owned land at three of our properties that we classified as held for development or construction in progress.
+The following summarizes our consolidated results of operations for the year ended December 31, 2022 compared to our consolidated results of operations for the year ended December 31, 2021.
+As of December 31, 2022, our operating portfolio was comprised of 31 office, retail, multifamily and mixed-use properties with an aggregate of approximately 7.2 million rentable square feet of office and retail space (including mixed-use retail space), 2,110 residential units (including 120 RV spaces) and a 369-room hotel.
+Additionally, as of December 31, 2022, we owned land at three of our properties that we classified as held for development or construction in progress.
+As of December 31, 2021, our operating portfolio was comprised of 30 office, retail, multifamily and mixed-use properties with an aggregate of approximately 7.1 million rentable square feet of office and retail space (including mixed-use retail space), 2,110 residential units (including 120 RV spaces) and a 369-room hotel.
+Additionally, as of December 31, 2021, we owned land at three of our properties that we classified as held for development or construction in progress.

-The following table sets forth selected data from our consolidated statements of comprehensive income for the years ended December 31, 2021 and 2020 (dollars in thousands):
+The following table sets forth selected data from our consolidated statements of comprehensive income for the years ended December 31, 2022 and 2021 (dollars in thousands):